mpags-python/mpags-python.github.io/index.md

 science postgrads, there will be some subject-specific content, including an overview of key tools for astronomers.

+## Joining the course

+MSc students should enrol via the Univeristy of Nottingham [module enrolment form][MSc-enrolment], after discussing their options with their tutor.

+PhD students should enrol for the module via the [MPAGS module sign-up page][MPAGS-enrolment].

+Any others wishing to join should [email the convenor][SPB].

 ## Lecturer

 The course is taught by **Dr Steven Bamford**.
 Outside of teaching sessions he can be